 Michelangelo: Quest for Genius tickets will also be available in a special combo package with the AGO’s acclaimed summer blockbuster exhibition Alex Colville, which features more than 100 works by the late Canadian icon.

 The fall lineup from September to November celebrates two new AGO exhibitions, Alex Colville and Introducing Suzy Lake, and Toronto’s annunal Scotiabank Nuit Blanche.
 Musical headliners Bry Webb, Tim Hecker and Majical Cloudz will perform on the Walker Court main stage while local and international artists take over the Gallery for a season of unforgettable cultural mashups.

 Four extraordinary artists have been shortlisted for the 2014 Aimia | AGO Photography Prize.

 Despite Suzy Lake’s significant international success, her work has yet to receive a career-survey exhibition — until now.
 Introducing Suzy Lake opens at the Art Gallery of Ontario (AGO) on Nov.
 5, 2014.
 Filling the entire fourth floor of the AGO’s contemporary tower, the exhibition runs to March 22, 2015.

 Opening Feb.
-7, 2015, at the Art Gallery of Ontario, Basquiat marks the first-ever major retrospective of the artist’s work in Canada and will feature more than 100 large-scale paintings and drawings from private collections and public museums across Europe and North America.
+7, 2015, at the Art Gallery of Ontario, Basquiat marks the first-ever major retrospective of the artist’s work in Canada and will feature roughly 100 large-scale paintings and drawings from private collections and public museums across Europe and North America.

 On Aug.
 23, 2014, the Art Gallery of Ontario (AGO) opens its definitive exhibition, Alex Colville, which will explore the ongoing impact of the renowned, late Canadian painter’s art through provocative pop culture pairings and collaboration with contemporary artists, writers and thinkers.
 Tickets go on sale on Aug.
 1, 2014.